Victoria University, Toronto: Organization

+Emmanuel College Library is the theological library of the Victoria University Library system, also operating under the wider University of Toronto Libraries system.
+The library is noted for its beauty and is a frequented spot by theological and undergraduate students alike, hosting a sizable theological collection specializing in spiritual care, worship, homiletics, biblical studies, and the Methodist tradition, among others.
+Special collections and rare books in Emmanuel's collection are held and can be viewed at E.J.
+Pratt Library.

 Student life

 Clubs and Levies

 Campus life for Victoria students is active and varied.
 Victoria College has levy receivers, student organizations that directly receive a fixed amount of funding from students every year, as well as clubs whose funding are overseen by the Victoria University Students' Administrative Council (VUSAC).
 Prominent clubs include The Boundary (the college's satire paper), the Environmental Fashion Show, Vic Dance and the Victoria College Chorus.

 Levy receivers are students groups with special status based on providing an essential service for student life, and levy heads are also assessor members in VUSAC.
 Victoria's eleven levy receivers are: